Deep Water (Highsmith novel): Plot

 Melinda eventually finds a new lover, a surveyor from New York named Tony Cameron.
 Vic privately offers Melinda a divorce and she finally accepts, saying that Tony has offered to take her to his next assignment in Mexico.
-Vic runs into Tony in town and offers him a lift; he drives to the local quarry.
-There, Vic murders him by throwing him off a cliff, then weighs his body and hides it in the water.
+Vic runs into Tony in town and offers him a lift.
+Vic drives Tony to the local quarry where he kills him and disposes of his body in the quarry's reservoir.

-An investigation is opened into Tony's sudden disappearance, though many of the neighbours refuse to co-operate due to Vic's good standing and the police's implication that Tony and Melinda were planning to run away together.
-Vic is again cleared of much suspicion.
-To his surprise, in the wake of Tony's death, Melinda begins to act more courteously, even loving, toward him, suggesting that she wishes for them to start over again.
+An investigation is opened into Tony's sudden disappearance.
+Many of the neighbors refuse to cooperate due to Vic's good standing and the police's theory that Tony and Melinda were planning to run away together.
+Vic escapes apprehension once more and, to his surprise, finds Melinda more courteous, even loving, toward him, which suggests to him that she wishes for them to start over again.
 When she attempts to use this new openness to draw Vic into confessing to the murders of Charley and Tony, Vic suspects it to be a last-ditch ruse concocted by Melinda and Don.

-Melinda finally implements a plan to bring Vic and Don to the quarry at the same time, where Don finds blood stains and Vic checks the water to ensure Tony's body has not resurfaced.
+Melinda finally implements a plan to bring Vic and Don to the quarry at the same time, where Don finds blood stains and Vic checks the reservoir to ensure Tony's body has not resurfaced.
 Vic knows, as the two of them leave, that Don will be going directly to the police.
-Vic returns home and, in a sudden rage, strangles Melinda to death.
-At that moment Don arrives with a policeman, and Vic is led away.
+Vic returns home, and in a sudden rage, strangles Melinda to death.
+At that moment, Don arrives with a policeman and Vic is led away.

 Reception

-Anthony Boucher reviewing the novel in The New York Times, praised Highsmith's "coming of age as a novelist", and noted that Deep Water was "incomparably stronger in subtlety and depth of characterisation" than her first novel, Strangers on a Train.
+Anthony Boucher, reviewing the novel in The New York Times, praised Highsmith's "coming of age as a novelist", and noted that Deep Water was "incomparably stronger in subtlety and depth of characterization" than her first novel, Strangers on a Train.

-Author Gillian Flynn has called the novel one of her favourites.
+Author Gillian Flynn named the novel one of her favorites.
 In an interview with The Wall Street Journal, Flynn stated:About ten or fifteen years ago, I came across it in a used-book store.
 I remember thinking, "Why has no one told me about it?"
 People know her for Ripley or Strangers on a Train but don't know a lot of her other stuff.
 And, it being a marital thriller where all the phobias and fears and darkness are based mostly inside a couple's home, that has always interested me, that in-your-face warfare between a husband and wife.